Rust assembly generation: Mapping a bool vector to an owned string vector

 Visualizing the input and output vectors

 Let's understand the input and output vectors of the convert_bool_vec_to_dynamic_str_vec function.
-This will aid in understanding the assembly code generated.
+This will help us understand the assembly code generated.

 The input vector passed to the convert_bool_vec_to_dynamic_str_vec function is a vector of bools.
 The memory organization of this vector is shown below.
 As discussed in the vector iteration article, the memory organization of a vector is as follows: